briansunter/graph/site/src/content/logseq/notetaking-with-ai.md

 coverimage: ../../assets/image_1662087221258_0.png
 ---

-There are several new AI and NLP technologies that you can use for personal kledge management.
+There are several new AI and NLP technologies that you can use for personal knowledge management.
 I'll go over a few useful AI techniques and how they differ from what we've seen before.

 The "Next Generation" "semantic search" technologies are more intelligent than we've seen before because they understand the meaning behind the text and not just the specific keywords they have in common.